anujaagarwal/quote-generator-app/README.md

 About the project
 ----
-This application mainly fetces quotes from [this site](http://www.quotationspage.com/random.php) and then displays it in vue app beautifully with the following features
+This application mainly fetches quotes from [this site](http://www.quotationspage.com/random.php) and then displays it in vue app beautifully with the following features

 - Copy to clipboard feature
 - Download button to get quote.png file of that quote
-- loader, scollbar and button effects
+- loader, scollbar, gifs and button effects

 Overall Challenge faced
 --